GraphicsBlast

 Remember that we could otherwise be rendering points instead of triangles by changing the first parameter, so it makes sense that the call expects the number of indices to read from the array.
 It's therefore our GL_TRIANGLES flag which causes the underlying code to interpret our indices in triplets.

 The third parameter is the data type of our indices variable, so as we used GLuint we pass the enum GL_UNSIGNED_INT.
 The OpenGL spec states that the indices data-type must be unsigned, which makes a lot of sense, but does allow us some flexibility with types.
 We can pass them in as bytes, ints or shorts.
-The final parameter is the start offset in our array; as we want to start from the beginning, we pass zero.
+The final parameter is the start offset in our array; as we want to start from the beginning of the array, we pass zero.

 TIP: The data-type for the final parameter of glDrawElements is a little cumbersome.
 Despite wanting to know the byte-offset in our array to start drawing from, the required data-type is GLvoid*.
 If we want to only draw the first triangle of our square, we can do this by reducing the second parameter of glDrawElements down to 3, so the rest of the array is ignored.
 However if we want to only draw the second triangle, we would need to reduce the number of indices to draw to 3 and change the final parameter so the index array starts from the fourth index, and remember that it wants the number of bytes of the offset cast as a GLvoid*.
 Therefore, to only draw the second triangle, our final parameter would be (GLvoid*) (3 * sizeof(GLuint)).